Read the Diversity & Inclusion Programme newsletter for updates on projects

 The Academy's Fellowship contains many of the world's leading female engineers.
 Ready some of the inspiring stories they have to tell: how they got into engineering, their career highlights, and what more needs to be done to achieve equality.
 The profiles celebrate women’s engineering achievements while also encouraging industry to work together for fair recruitment, effective retention, fair pay and career progression.

-The Academy will actively suppor International Women in Engineering Day.
-(See the 2019 resource pack).
+The Academy will actively support International Women in Engineering Day (INWED)

 National Inclusion Week took place 23-29 September 2019.